Singer, Musician, Professional, Teacher, Creator, & Dreamer

 When I reflect on my experiences as a performer, I am in awe of the incredible opportunities the world of music has brought me.
 I have performed in productions and tours including multi-media performances, operatic roles, concerts, and oratorio work throughout the Unites States and Western Europe.
 As a musician, I have learned how to engage with my art in "ever-challenging" ways, which has undoubtedly led to an understanding that the blood, sweat, and tears eventually lead to even better creative inspiration (i.e. killer song lyrics) and more efficient and effective ways to grow and learn.

 While I hold an immense love for the stage and remain active as a performer, I also have a deeply-rooted passion for music-creating.
 As a producer and song-writer, I enjoy working on my own projects as well as client projects from both my home-office studio and in the professional recording studio environment.
+In fact, I recently completed one of those projects under my solo artist alias, jaelee.
+Check out my latest EP at lovejaelee.com or take a listen to some of my other production projects on soundcloud.

 My lifelong obsession has provided incredibly rich experiences that I have a passion for sharing with others, and so, this is what I aim to do with my work.
 But enough about me, I want to hear about you.
 What's your story?
 What's your soundtrack?
 What can I do to help you in your musical endeavors?